Error063/artemis/readme.md

     + All versions + omnimix

 + maimai DX
-    + All versions up to FESTiVAL
+    + All versions up to FESTiVAL PLUS

 + Hatsune Miku: Project DIVA Arcade
     + All versions